- Home

 - Can residents bring a pet with them?

-- Are there communal lounges to socialise?
+- Are there a range of communal areas to spend your time and socialise?

 - Are the toilet facilities conveniently located for the communal areas?